Statesboro, GA • Bulloch County

 What is the difference between #57 stone and crusher run?

-In Bulloch County, Georgia, #57 stone is a clean, uniform crushed stone roughly 3/4 inch that drains well and is used as driveway surface material.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, #57 stone is a clean, uniform crushed stone roughly 3/4 inch that drains well and is used as driveway surface material.
 Crusher run is a processed mix of crushed stone and stone dust across multiple sizes that compacts into a dense, stable mass — it is used as base material.
 The correct approach for a new driveway in southeast Georgia is crusher run base (4 to 6 inches, compacted) topped with #57 stone surface (2 to 3 inches).

 Statesboro Brooklet Register Portal Nevils